-Municipal search Utility search (each service) Land registry search (per search) Cost VAT Cost VAT Cost VAT Spain Cadastre certificate: in general terms, approx. EUR 8.64 (plan) Cadastral map: it depends on the size and nature of the Property and on the format of the map approx. EUR 4.44-EUR 50 Nil N/A N/A Depends on the number of entries or inscriptions of the plot and on the type of search (binding or not binding): Non-binding search: EUR 9.02 on line search; EUR 3.49 not on line search.
-Binding search: EUR 6 or EUR 7 per entry, except for "certificate title deed" (which total cost is EUR 9.015) and "encumbrance's certificate" (which total cost is EUR 24.04).
+Municipal search Municipal search e) Land registry search (per search) Cost VAT Cost VAT Cost VAT Spain Cadastre certificate: in general terms, approx. EUR 8.64 (plan) Cadastral map: it depends on the size and nature of the Property and on the format of the map approx. EUR 4.44-EUR 50 Nil N/A N/A Depends on the number of entries or inscriptions of the plot and on the type of search (binding or not binding): - Non-binding search: EUR 9.02 online search; EUR 3.49 standard, not an online search. - Binding search: EUR 6 or EUR 7 per entry, except for "certificate title deed" (total cost EUR 9.015) and "encumbrance's certificate" (total cost EUR 24.04).
 According to the information provided, the cost of a complete certificate of a property is approx. EUR 15-EUR 30, depending on the number of entries.
-21% Switzerland Map/zoning plan: EUR 10-EUR 70 8% N/A N/A From EUR 100, depending on number of entries or inscriptions on the plot (excerpt land register).
-Nil Ukraine Cost of extract from: Register from the State Land Cadaster - approx. EUR 3; Register on Proprietary Rights to Immovable Property - approx. EUR 7 Nil N/A N/A Approx. EUR 4-EUR 7,5 for search in the State Land Cadaster (depends on the information requested); Approx. EUR 4 for search in the Register on Proprietary Rights to Immovable Property Included
+21% Switzerland Map/zoning plan: EUR 10-EUR 70 8% N/A N/A From EUR 100, depending on number of entries or inscriptions on the plot (Land registry excerpt).
+Nil Turkey Free of charge (to verify payment of real estate taxes and identify current value).
+Variable depending on the municipality (for zoning status search).
+Nil N/A Nil Approx. EUR 2.50 per page of the official records.
+Approx. EUR 13 per cadastral map per parcel.
+Nil Ukraine Map/zoning plan: free of charge Nil N/A N/A Cost of extract from: Register from the State Land Cadaster - approx. EUR 3; Register on Property Rights to immovable Property - approx. EUR 5 Included